t0mmylam/.dot/README.md

 ## Description

-Repo to setup and replicate my dev environment on any 64-bit macOS or Debian system.
+Repository to setup and replicate my dev environment on any 64-bit macOS or Debian system.

 ## Getting Started